szaumoor/ZSTweaks/ZSTweaks/README.md

 2 levels of drain is unremarkable and a waste of a spell slot, particularly when the likely enemies to fight by the time you get this spell are fairly high level.

-**Component 405** Make Maze bypass Magic Resistance, like Imprisonment
+**Component 405** Make Maze bypass Magic Resistance, like Imprisonment, and make Minotaurs immune to it

 I think this makes this spell quite more useful, although perhaps it's too powerful like that if used against some enemies.
 I like this tweak, but I'll use the spell judiciously (perhaps not mazing dragons, for example).
+Additionally, Minotaurs are immune to it, same as IWDEE.

 **Component 407** Make BGEE's Imp have 12 HP like the other familiars